Skip to content

 Our Club Today

 Lichfield Chess Club today is a friendly, active club welcoming players of all ages and abilities.
 We meet regularly in the heart of Lichfield for social chess, internal competitions, coaching and league matches.
-With teams competing across several regional leagues, members can enjoy competitive over-the-board chess at a range of levels.
-New visitors are always welcome, whether you are an experienced player, returning after a break, or just starting out.
+With teams competing in four regional leagues, members can enjoy competitive over-the-board chess at a range of levels.
+New visitors are always welcome, whether you are an experienced player, returning after a break from chess, or just starting out in playing over-the-board chess.

 The Early History of the Club